timonBusch/pmdungeon/README.md

 - build for teaching purposes

 ## How can i use it?
-If you want to use this project as a framework only, and dont want to work on the framework itself go to [manual](# Manual).
+If you want to use this project as a framework only, and don´t want to work on the framework itself see [manual](# Manual).

-- explain Framework
+- TODO: explain Framework

 ## Manual